 To us insurance nerds this is called "mitigating the loss".
 This basically means that you're taking the necessary steps to keep the severity of the loss from increasing.
 It is intended to keep the loss from increasing unnecessarily which will also increase costs to the insurance company and insured.

 However, this does not mean that permanent repairs are immediately required.
-Examples of this would be putting a tarp over a damaged roof to keep rain water out, preserving perishable goods by freezing them, or turn off the water supply to a broken pipe.
+Examples of this would be putting a tarp over a damaged roof to keep

 It is also your duty to promptly report the loss to the insurance company.
 Be sure to gather as much information as you can and give your agent a call to provide notice of the claim.
 Things to include are location, description of what happened, what appears damaged or missing, and details of any expenses you've incurred to prevent further loss.